 To Be or Not to Be

-Here are two vital questions that you must start with:
+Here are two vital questions that you might like to start with:

 What do you want to be?